Stacy Parrish: Biography

 Parrish began playing piano at age 7.
 He started to get serious about music in 1985 when he co-founded the band Arena with high school friends Jeff Cannon and Michael Brown.
 They were later joined by Parrish's brother, Shannon Whitehead, in 1986.
-Arena changed their name to Virtu in 1987 just before meeting producer and engineer Billy Stull at Norman Petty Studios in Clovis, New Mexico.
+Arena changed their name to Virtu in 1987 just before meeting producer and engineer Billy Stull at Norman Petty Recording Studios in Clovis, New Mexico.
 Virtu became The Rudiments in 1989 with the addition of Peter Weldon and Steve Crider on guitars.

 In 1992, Parrish (vocals/guitar) joined Robbie Dunn (guitar), Steve Chavez (bass) and Chuck Martin (drums) to form January's Little Joke.
 By the time January's Little Joke wrote and recorded their first self-titled album, Parrish had already established his own recording studio, Water Studios, in Albuquerque, New Mexico.
 In addition to providing professional recording space for January's Little Joke, Water Studios had soon become a popular studio for a growing local music scene in Albuquerque.
 Musicians such as Venus Diablo, Eric McFadden, Alien Lovestock, Naomi, Wagogo, Stoic Frame, Jenny Clinkscales Band, Vibraluxe Blues Band and Strawberry Zots recorded there.

 Today, Parrish writes and performs with a band called simple., whose line up is Parrish (vocals/guitar), Joe Anderson (bass), Daniel Prevett (guitar), and Jeff "J-Ro" Romaniuk (drums).

 In 1998, Shaunna Hall (4 Non Blondes) contacted Parrish to engineer an album for a San Francisco band called the Flying Other Brothers - who later became Moonalice.

 Parrish met Jack Casady in San Francisco in 2000.
 Casady was brought in to work on the Flying Other Brothers' album San Francisco Sounds which Parrish was producing.
 Cassdy asked Parrish to engineer and mix Casady's first solo album, Dream Factor.
 Parrish co-wrote the song 'Daddies Little Girl' on that record, sung by Ivan Neville.
 In 2001, Parrish recorded several tracks for another Flying Other Brothers record called 52 Week High at Abbey Road Studios in London.